Sudhanshu-Ambastha/Multiple-Disease-Prediction-Bot/README.md

 ## About

 The Multiple Disease Prediction Bot is a machine learning model designed to predict up to 40 different diseases based on input symptoms.
-The model is trained on a dataset with approximately 131 to 133 parameters and utilizes three different training models: Support Vector Machine (SVM), Random Forest (RF), and Naive Bayes (NB).
+The model is trained on a dataset with approximately 131 parameters and utilizes three different training models: Support Vector Machine (SVM), Random Forest (RF), and Naive Bayes (NB).

 Please note that when providing input to the bot, it's important to format the symptoms as follows: "Itching,Skin_Rash,Nodal_Skin_Eruptions."
 Incorrect formatting may lead to false predictions or errors.